A weekend in Gaspé

 2:30 p.m.: Direction Gaspé

 Continue on the 198 through the forest, before emerging near the Gaspé Bay.
 Then choose from two historic places.
-The Musée de la Gaspésie will introduce you to Gaspesian heritage with the permanent exhibition “Gaspésie … A Grand Journey!“.
-Also not to be missed: the virtual reality movie that will take you aboard the Gaspésienne no 20 (a cod fishing boat) with two friendly fishermen, and two GeoRallye circuits that will take you through the town in a treasure hunt.
+The Musée de la Gaspésie will introduce you to Gaspesian heritage with the permanent exhibition “Gaspésie … A Grand Journey!” and two GeoRallye circuits that will take you through the town in a treasure hunt.

 Another option: visit the Micmac Interpretation Site of Gespeg to discover the world of the Mi’kmaq through the four seasons.
 The guided tour and permanent exhibition tell the traditions of this Indigenous community, its deep knowledge of the environment and shows the daily life of its ancestors by different interpretive objects and tools.
 A shop offers various art objects made by the Mi’kmaq.